-Points on licence/other penalty Action Delegation One conviction - less than 9 points in total Renew or approve licence Licensing Officer More than one conviction for a major offence in the last ten years or any one major conviction with more than 9 points or one Refer to the relevant committee
+Points on licence/other penalty Action Delegation One conviction - less than 9 points in total Renew or approve licence Licensing Officer More than one conviction for a major offence in the last ten years or any one major conviction with more than 9 points or one major conviction with more than 9 points in total on the licence.
+Refer to the relevant committee Disqualification for a period of more than 6 months Refuse licence for 6 months from the end of disqualification period.
+Licensing Officer

-major conviction with

-more than 9 points in

-total on the licence.

-Disqualification for a Refuse licence for 6 Licensing Officer

-period of more than 6 months from the end of

-months disqualification period.

-\If a period of disqualification has been received on a licence for more than a 6 month period, a period of 6 months must have elapsed from the restoration of the DVLA licence and be free from any other motoring conviction before an application is approved or a licence restored.
+If a period of disqualification has been received on a licence for more than a 6 month period, a period of 6 months must have elapsed from the restoration of the DVLA licence and be free from any other motoring conviction before an application is approved or a licence restored.
 Should the DVLA licence demonstrate a further conviction since the disqualification period, then a 6 months period must elapse from the date of the last conviction on the DVLA licence before an application is approved or a licence restored

-4.3 Breaches of licensing conditions
+4.2 Breaches of licensing conditions